By Qiyuan, United States

 As My Disease Started Getting Worse, I Lived in Refinement

 In 2015, I came to America to study.
 At first, I felt everything in America seemed quite alien to me.
-Thanks to God’s guidance, I quickly contacted the local brothers and sisters and started mylife.
-Afterward, I often read God’s word, and spread the and performed duties together with my brothers and sisters.
+Thanks to God’s guidance, I quickly contacted the local brothers and sisters and started my church life.
+Afterward, I often read God’s word, and spread theand performed duties together with my brothers and sisters.
 At times when the hours of spreading the gospel and attending classes conflicted, I would choose to ask for a leave to perform my duty without hesitation.
 I thought to myself: The lessons can be made up later, but I can’t gain eternal blessings if I don’t fulfill my duty well.
 I can’t miss such an extremely rare opportunity.